qsymmachus/notes/kubernetes.md

 * Tiller runs inside of the Kubernetes cluster, and manages the installation of your charts.
 * Helm runs on your machine, CI/CD pipeline, or wherever else you manage deployments.

+__Note__: The client/server model using Tiller is specific to Helm v2, Helm v3 has a very different model that deprecates Tiller.
+Instead of sending requests to a client (Tiller), Helm v3 acts as a domain proxy and forwards requests directly to the Kubernetes API.
+This means you don't need Tiller running in your target cluster, and also means that Helm inherits whatever Kubernetes permissions (RBAC) you have on your local machine.
+You can read more about the differences between Helm v2 and v3 [here](https://helm.sh/docs/topics/v2_v3_migration/).

 ### Initialize Tiller

 After you [install Helm](https://helm.sh/docs/using_helm/#installing-helm), you can spin up Tiller in your cluster with this command: